ZZHd1912/MusicVisuals/README.md

 5. Visualization effects based on <u>**rhythm and beat**</u>
 6. Converting polar coordinates to Cartesian coordinates using "**PVectors**"
 7. Design and implementation of mini-games with human-computer interaction (using the keyboard)
+8. A Log was wrote to doucument all the development process(with timeline)

 |![An image](images/circle_render_2.jpg)|![An image](images/update_wave_render_1.png)|![An image](images/game_drop_render_3.jpg)|
 | :-----:| :----: | :----:|